mohankumar246/CryptoTaxKitty/README.md

 SOFTWARE.

 ##A crypto currency trading bot ##
-A humble attempt to calculate taxes for all the trading i did on gdax, kraken, bittrex and binance.
+A humble attempt to help calculate taxes for all the trading did on gdax, kraken, bittrex and binance.
+This isn't/may not be perfect, pull requests are appreciated.

 ### How do I get set up? ###